jmontleon/libvirt-configs/MorphOS/README.md

 These instructions are adapted from:
 https://www.amiga-news.de/en/news/AN-2023-04-00086-EN.html

+It will be necessary to gather the pegasos2 rom as described on the page above.

 MorphOS is free to use in a VM but it will start to slow down after 30 minutes and become unusable after some time.
 It is not possible to register MorphOS from within a VM.